-Net position increased by \$2,155 for the fiscal year 2018.
-The increase reflects primarily the funds received from CSLF for the scholarship program and Refi CT and an increase in investment income.
+The increase in net position for fiscal year 2019 reflects the funds received from CSLF for the scholarship and Refi CT programs and an increase in investment income.

 Revenues

 CHESLA provides financial assistance in the form of education loans to students in or from the State of Connecticut.
 Refi CT is available to Connecticut residents or to non-residents who are refinancing a CHESLA loan.
 CHESLA is authorized to issue tax-exempt bonds, the proceeds of which are used to fund education loans to students meeting certain eligibility requirements.
 The repayments of such loans service the debt on CHESLA bonds.
 Revenues include origination fees and the interest charged on the loans.